Review: Looking at photographs by Laurent Jullier

 Frederik is a photographer, blogger and youtuber living in Denmark in the Copenhagen region.
 Outdoor photography is the preference, but Frederik can also be found doing flash photography applied to product shoots and stills.

-One thought on “Review: Looking at photographs by Laurent Jullier”
+2 thoughts on “Review: Looking at photographs by Laurent Jullier”

 1. Thank you very much, Frederik.
 Not only for the – as always – great and wise (sic!) content but especially for your humor.